 Tips for Navigating the TSA Checkpoint

 Going through the TSA checkpoint at the airport can be stressful.
-You have to deal with long lines, taking off your shoes, listening to other passengers complain, and the list goes on.
+You must deal with long lines, taking off your shoes, listening to other passengers complain, and so on.
 But you can have a better experience if you know how to navigate the TSA checkpoint.
-Here are some tips that can help you get through quickly and keep your sanity.
+Here are some tips to help you get through quickly and keep your sanity.

 When you arrive at the airport, go to the kiosk to get your ticket.
 Have your ticket, state ID, or passport prepared for the TSA officer to verify your identity.

-2) Listen and follow the TSA Officer’s instructions
+3) Listen and Follow the TSA Officer’s Instructions

 Keep your ears open and listen to the TSA Officer's instructions.
 Following the instructions will help keep you moving through the security checkpoint.
-A TSA officer can pull you out of line to do a personal security check while could take you longer to go through the airport security.
+A TSA officer can pull you out of line to do a personal security check, while it could take you longer to go through airport security.

 When you are in line, follow someone who looks like they are an expert traveler.
 You can identify that person because they start taking out their laptop or tablet from their bag and taking off their shoes, belt, or watch before arriving at the bins.
 Follow their lead and place your items in the bin.

-Knowing what liquids and containers you can bring in a carry-on will not only save you time but also money.
+Knowing what liquids and containers you can bring in a carry-on will save you time and money.
 TSA Officers will confiscate liquids that aren’t in the allowed container and bag.
 Remember to keep liquids in bottles that are no more than 3.4 oz. and carried in a 1-quart clear bag.
-Passengers are only allowed one bag to bring on the plane.
+Passengers are only allowed to bring one bag on the plane.

-5) Wear easy-to-remove shoes at the TSA checkpoint
+6) Wear Easy-To-Remove Shoes at the TSA Checkpoint

 All travelers must remove their shoes to go through the x-ray machines.
 Wear footwear that can easily be removed, like sandals, loafers, flip-flops, or slip-on sneakers.
-When you’re done going through TSA, putting your shoes back on will be a breeze.
+Putting your shoes back on when you’re done going through TSA will be a breeze.

-When packing your carry-on , only bring the essentials.
+When packing your carry-on, only bring the essentials.
 Put your extra pair of shoes at the bottom and layer your clothes.
-Place your 1-quart clear bag with liquids, laptop, or tablet on the top layer to gain easy access to place it in the bin at the security checkpoint.
+Place your 1-quart clear bag with liquids and any electronics on the top layer to gain easy access to place it in the bin at the security checkpoint.
+You can also do this by having a separate bag dedicated to things you will need to get out for the security check.

-After you have gone through the detector, wait at the end of the conveyer belt for your items.
-After you have the bins, you can start putting on your easy to slip on shoes, belt and jewelry.
+After you have gone through the detector, wait at the end of the conveyor belt for your items.
+After you have the bins, you can start putting on your easy-to-slip-on shoes, belt, and jewelry.
 Put any items back in your pockets or bag, and don't forget your boarding pass.

 Going through the TSA security checkpoint can be stressful and challenging, but it does serve to protect you and fellow flyers.
-Preplanning and taking action with our tips will relieve stress and save you time.
-Let PreFlight help you make your trip more enjoyable when you park at one of our discount airport parking facilities.
+Preplanning and acting on these tips will relieve stress and save you time.
+Let PreFlight help you make your trip more enjoyable when you park at one of our airport parking facilities.

 Reserve Parking Today!